Research & Statistics - Data Scientist

-- Collects caseload and other court statistics from county data reporters and AOPC automated systems.
-Advises and trains county data reporters on uniform reporting practices, procedures, and data definitions.
+- Collects caseload and other court statistics from county data reporters and automated case management systems.
+Advises and trains county personnel on reporting practices, procedures, and data definitions.

 - Assists in the design and publication of court statistical reports in print and electronic formats.

-- Verifies court statistics through systematic error checks, comparative analysis, and qualitative inquiry.
+- Verifies court data through systematic error checks, comparative analysis, and qualitative inquiry.

-- Completes quantitative and qualitative studies, including developing and testing data collection instruments, formatting datasets, statistical analyses, and survey methodologies.
+- Completes quantitative and qualitative studies, including developing and testing data collection instruments, building datasets, statistical analyses, and survey methodologies.

-- Responds to statistical and research inquiries from internal and external requestors.
+- Responds to data inquiries from internal and external requestors.

-- Attends and participates as a presenter in state and national professional conferences to support professional development and build and maintain professional networks.
+- Attends and presents at state and national professional conferences to support professional development and build and maintain professional networks.